-Your assignment is to find a journal article.
+Your assignment is to find an article.

 "Now what do I do?"